In today’s competitive environment, organizations are increasingly becoming result-oriented and are improving their working environment and culture.

 - The project manager has full-time team members working under his control who directly report him.

-- When the project is completed the team is disbanded, and team members and all other resources are released.
+- When the project is completed the team is disbanded.
+Team members and all other resources are released.

 Advantages of a Projectized Organized Structure